Libraries and museums are essential contributors to Americans' lives

 Additional information about programs and services that have received IMLS grants can be searched and viewed in the IMLS database.
 Open data about IMLS grant recipients is also available on data.gov.
-I used this source to pull data and visualize it using Tableau Public [see below or follow the link for full view].
+I used this source to pull data and visualize it using Tableau Public.
 Filters enable you to select and view data on the map based on values such as fiscal year, total amount awarded, state (or territory), institution, organization type, program, and project type.
 The organization type is color coded and the size of the points correlates to the amount awarded to a specific project.
 The goal of this visualization is to show that IMLS grants impact many communities across the United States and its Territories and to encourage people to learn more about the programs and services in their towns and cities funded through IMLS, which they might not realize they benefit from in some way.

 Open interactive map by visiting this page.